The Yellowstone High

 The man started to back away, smiling.
-“Breakfast is on me Sam!” he said to the shotgun lady.
+“Breakfast is on me Sam!” he said to the shotgun woman.

 The shotgun woman was now walking toward the diner.
 Trying to appear as casual as she could, with a shotgun at her side.
-She was wiping he nose with the back of her had and glancing back at them.
+She was wiping her nose with the back of her hand and glancing back at them.

 Pam looked over at Mac.
 The shotgun woman was thinking things through.
 She has some reservations, but let it go.

 “They take cash?”
 The man interrupted from the backseat of the station wagon.
 He had rolled his window down now.

 Pam looked down at him.
 He was hiding something, smiling too broadly.

 “Only bullets,” she said.
 Mac raised his gun, pointed it at the diner.

 The man frowned.
 “Maybe we’ll just see about that.”

 “Good luck,” Mac said as he pulled away, waiting for it.
 But no shots came.
 Instead they could she the woman with the shotgun, still facing the diner.
 Slowly walking inside.

 The two others ducked out of the station wagon and started to rush toward the front door of the diner.
 They took positions on either side of the front door.